Joban-Bhangu77/Python-AI-PortfolioLab/Day19_Error_Handling/README.md

 ✨ Part of the Python & AI — 90 Days Learning Journey

-🧠 Overview

-Error handling is a critical skill in professional Python development.
-When programs receive unexpected input or encounter invalid operations, they normally crash — but with proper error handling, you can:

-💎 Respond to errors gracefully

-💎 Guide the user with meaningful messages

-💎 Prevent program failure

-💎 Maintain code stability

-💎 Build resilient real-world applications

-Today’s lesson covers exception handling using Python’s four pillars:

-try

-except

-else

-finally

-You also built a practical mini-project that demonstrates how real applications handle user errors.
+🧠 Overview: Error handling is a critical component of writing professional, stable, and user-friendly Python applications.
+Instead of letting your program crash, Python allows you to gracefully manage errors, guide users, and ensure the program continues operating smoothly.

+💎 Why Error Handling Matters
+◆ Prevents unexpected program crashes
+◆ Provides meaningful feedback to the user
+◆ Helps developers debug smarter and faster
+◆ Ensures smooth execution even with invalid input
+◆ Makes applications production-ready and resilient

 🧩 Mini Project — Number Division Program

-This simple yet powerful program demonstrates how to safely divide two numbers while handling all common user mistakes.
+This project demonstrates how to handle user input securely while performing a simple mathematical operation.

-✔️ What the program handles:
+It covers real-world exception handling scenarios that every developer faces.

+💎 The Program Handles
-💎 ZeroDivisionError → When the user tries dividing by zero

-💎 ValueError → When the user enters non-numeric input
+◆ ZeroDivisionError — When the user attempts to divide by zero ◆ ValueError — When a non-numeric value is entered

-💎 General Exception → Unexpected errors
+◆ Exception — Catches any unexpected errors

-💎 else block → Executes only if no errors occur
+◆ else block — Runs only if no errors occur

-💎 finally block → Runs no matter what, great for cleanup
+◆ finally block — Always executes, used for cleanup or closing messages

-🧪 Python Code (Day19_Error_Handling.py)
+🧪 Python Code — Day19_Error_Handling.py
 print("🔢 Welcome to Day 19 - Error Handling in Python!")

 try: